On Which Finger and Hand Should You Wear An Engagement Ring?

 • Your engagement, your ring, your traditions

-Welcome to the global village where you know exactly what goes on all over the world but don't know how the details apply to your own life!
-The engagement ring is one such detail.
-Let's throw some light on the history behind the idea of the engagement ring and how engagement and wedding ring customs have blended across the globe, over the years.
+Now let's shed some light on the history behind the idea of the engagement ring and how engagement and wedding ring customs have blended across the globe, over the years.

-In ancient Egypt, circles were believed to be a symbol of eternity.
-Couples would exchange “rings” made out of braided reeds to mark their commitment to each other.
-It's interesting to note that some sources claim that The Egyptians wore these reed rings on the fourth finger of the left hand.
+In ancient Egypt, circles were believed to be a symbol of eternity, and couples would exchange “rings” made out of braided reeds to mark their commitment to each other.

-The heart vein – ""vena amoris"".
-The fourth finger is credited with this magical vein or perhaps a nerve!
 When the engagement or wedding ring is placed on this finger, bells will ring, the birds will sing and the skies will open… Or so it is hoped!

 Every romantic movie captures the man on one knee offering his heart in the form of a diamond solitaire ring.
 His delighted lover always proffers her left hand and the finger the ring is slipped on is, inevitably, the fourth one.